 Our first stop was in Apollonia, the ruins of an ancient Greek city.
-Romans were also using it until in the 5th century and earthquake destroyed it and got totally abandoned.
+Romans were also using it until in the 5th century, an earthquake destroyed it and got totally abandoned.

 This visit was pretty disappointing for me.
-Compared to the entrance fee we did not see much.
+Compared to the entrance fee, we did not see much.
 The ruins are scattered around in a huge area (which basically you can easily walk in accidentally as well).
-The best part was the museum where the best-preserved statues and tools were kept and the little chapel there.
+The sun shone strong, and you won’t find many shadows beside the coffee and the museum.
+The top sight of Apollonia was the museum where the best-preserved statues and tools were kept and the little chapel there.

 Vlorë: beaches and hotels under construction

-Vlorë was our next destination.
+Vlorë (Vlore) was our next destination.
 The surrounding of the city is either under agricultural use or construction.
-We could even observe how they prepare the new and sandy beaches and walking ways near to the new hotels.
-The view is amazing, the water is much cleaner but still was very similar to Durrës.
+We could even observe how they prepare the new and sandy beaches and walking ways near the new hotels.
+The view is amazing.
+The water is much cleaner but still was very similar to Durrës.
 The only difference that here they just started to demolish the little cute houses to build a 2 by many lane road and new hotels.

-We had the idea to look for some sleeping place nearby, but a number of people and buildings didn’t really satisfy us.
-We drove to Orikulum which is a nearby peninsula that seemed empty based on the maps.
-It was, the only problem was the naval base, Pasha Liman, which was still in operation there.
-It started to be dark, so didn’t want to spend too much time figuring out if there is any way around/through, we assumed not.
+We had the idea to look for some sleeping place nearby, but several people and buildings didn’t really satisfy us.
+We drove to Orikulum, which is a nearby peninsula that seemed empty based on the maps.
+The only problem was the naval base, Pasha Liman, which was still in operation there.
+It started to be dark, so we didn’t want to spend too much time figuring out if there is any way around/through.
+We assumed not.
 We spent some time on the beach taking pictures (here there were no hotels) and then decided to spend the night around the Llogara National Park.

-BTW, surprisingly, the traffic was much better outside of the capital.
-Except for ‘small’ problems, like cars driving without any lights on even during the night.
-We were driving on a curvy coastal road when on the opposite lane a black car (expensive Mercedes) has passed us.
+Surprisingly, the traffic was much better outside of the capital, except for ‘small’ problems, like cars driving without any lights on even during the night.
+We drove on a curvy coastal road when on the opposite lane, a black car (expensive Mercedes) has passed us.
 Hurrah!
 We decided to stop driving immediately.

 Llogara pass and the amazing southern coast

 And the bunkers!!!
 We already passed many, but I couldn’t wait to spot the first bunkers on the coastline.
-Hoxha built about 700.000 bunkers (edit: according to official statistics we have seen, only 170.000) across the country during his about 40 years of ruling.
+Hoxha built about 700.000 bunkers (edit: according to official Albanian statistics we have seen, only 170.000) across the country during his 40 years of ruling.
 It required a lot of concrete and labor, and they were never in real use.
-After the communist collapsed, they got new function (e.g. cafe, bar, accommodation, storehouse, shelter, etc.), got abandoned or demolished.
+After the communist collapsed, they got a new function (e.g., cafe, bar, accommodation, storehouse, shelter, etc.), got abandoned or demolished.
 Although most of them are demolished by now, you still cannot go anywhere without seeing them.
-We saw them in the cities, on beaches, in school yards, in private gardens and so.
+We saw them in the cities, on beaches, in schoolyards, in private gardens, and so.

 The Castle of Port Palermo

 Porto Palermo was our next destination for two reasons.
-The Castle of Porto Palermo (Kalaja e Porto Palermos) built by Ali Pasha looks great, it is in pretty good shape too.
-We had amazing weather and the old man who sold tickets even speaks few words in Hungarian!
-The other sight is the closed naval base with its submarine (or fast attack craft) tunnel which was also built during the times of Enver Hoxha.
-It is kind of abandoned but still guarded, so only took pictures from outside.
-The beach was small, dirty, and full with a group of people from minibuses, so I skipped the swimming part.
+The Castle of Porto Palermo (Kalaja e Porto Palermos), built by Ali Pasha, looks great.
+It is in pretty good shape too.
+We had amazing weather, and the older man who sold tickets even speaks a few words in Hungarian!
+The other sight is the closed naval base with its submarine (or fast attack craft) tunnel, which was also built during Enver Hoxha’s times.
+It is kind of abandoned but still guarded, so I only took pictures from outside.
+The beach was small, dirty, and full of people from minibusses, so I skipped the swimming part.

 Another favorite beach: Borsh

-The second favorite beach, in Borsh, was the next stop, and also a perfect place for the night – except the ongoing party in the nearby hotels.
-The way to the beach goes through olive gardens full with goats and donkeys.
+The second favorite beach, in Borsh, was the next stop and also a perfect place for the night – except the ongoing party in the nearby hotels.
+The way to the beach goes through olive gardens full of goats and donkeys.
 I really enjoyed it.
 The water is crystal clear, few people were around fishing or beaching, and only a camper stayed the night over there in our tent.
-We picked our spot far away from the hotels, only one camper was nearby.
+We picked our spot far away from the hotels.
+Only one camper was nearby.
 Unfortunately, we still heard the party going on around the hotels during the night, and cars were passing on the shore road as well.
-Besides this smaller uncomfort, the stay was perfect.
-Probably if it wasn’t a Saturday night, it would have been totally calm.
+Besides this smaller dissatisfaction, the stay was perfect.
+Probably if it weren’t a Saturday night, it would have been totally calm.

-A friend of mine suggested also Bunec beach, but it seemed quite busy, both with tourists and locals, but I agree that it has a great location.
+A friend of mine also suggested Bunec beach, but it seemed quite busy, both with tourists and locals, but I agree that it has a great location.
 Also, a lot of new buildings were built there in the last years.
 Lost its remoteness.
 And we didn’t even see any bunkers.
-The following stops were in Lukovë and Saranda.
-The latter is very touristy and built in.
-It is too close to Greece, Corfu, and Butrint, a UNESCO site which we also visited later.
+The following steps were in Lukovë and Saranda.

 Visit Albanian beaches now

 If you dream about yellow sand, probably better to choose another country.
-Karol was pretty disappointed as he expected that kind of beaches.
+Karol was pretty disappointed as he expected that kind of beach.
 Probably I should have warned him.

-In case you are planning to come to Albania, I’d suggest immediately!
-Really. everything is building up so fast, it will be harder and harder to find remote beaches on the beautiful coast.
+In case you are planning to come to Albania, I’d suggest it immediately!
+Really.
+Everything is building up so fast.
+It will be harder and harder to find remote beaches on the beautiful coast.
 Of course, if you don’t plan backpacking, but you want to stay in a hotel and swim with other people, then it will be a good and cheap destination for a couple of years for sure!